Ariel4545/text_editor/README.md

+Hello guys, I've released now a beta of the new version with most of the original features to relieve myself from the development hell.
+I'm planning to patch it as soon as possible with some kind of beta stage with small updates.
+The other features include many more algorithms and a new file that will help organize the project better.
+I've planned this in detail but can't guarantee too much because I'll be busy with other stuff and my time to pull this off is also limited.

 ![ETE1 12 7 poster (1)](https://github.com/Ariel4545/text_editor/assets/95249974/30e5da02-23f4-4bf2-b6ed-8203c5391ff4)

 **Important message: the next update will mostly focus on improved code quality: more readable and structured. and because this is a hard thing to do and it is very boring there is a slight chance that it will be delayed as well**